Venkyjs-dev/DevTinder/project_notes/lession_10.md

 - Install `jsonwebtoken` → In Progress.
 - In the login API, after validating the email and password, create a JWT token and send it to the user in a cookie.
 - Read the cookie in the `GET /profile` API and find the logged-in user.
+- Implement user auth middleware. → done
+- Add user auth middleware in profile API and new connection request API. → done
+- Set the expiry of jwt token to 7 days.
+- Set the expiry of cookies to 7 days

 ## Questions: